-Being Andorra one of the safest countries in the world according uNODC statisticsBasic crime is also quite limited.
-Thefts produced in establishments (supermarkets, houses, shops, etc.) in the Principality were between 2007 to 2011 an average of about 130 robberies per year, while from 2012 to 2015 incidents dropped to 80-90 per year on average.
-This gives us a rate of about 100-200 robberies for every 100,000 inhabitants.
+Being Andorra one of the safest countries in the world according uNODC statistics, basic delinquency is also quite limited.
+Between 2007 and 2011, robberies in establishments (supermarkets, houses, shops, etc.) in the Principality averaged around 130 robberies per year, while from 2012 to 2015 the incidents dropped to an average of 80-90 per year.
+This gives us a rate of about 100-200 robberies per 100,000 inhabitants.

 Regarding personal robberies (purse, wallet, etc.) the value moved between 4 and 13 annually between 2007 and 2015, the average being less than 10.
 Personal attacks, however, were between 80 and 150 annual crime events , with an average of 120-130 attacks per year.
 Violations, for their part, vary according to the year between 1 and 6 in the same period, although the average is less than three.

 The World Bank also publishes the so-called "Country Data Report", with indicators of delinquency, crime and institutional quality for the different countries.
 So we can access Andorra's here, as well as to Spain here and compare them for the period 1996-2014.
 It should be noted that it is structured in indices over 100 where 100 is the country best placed on the indicator and 0 the worst.

 As we can see, in the aggregate indicator called Voice and Responsibility Andorra is located between the 90th and 100th percentile every year, while Spain is between 70 and 80th.
 But even more remarkable is the one referring to "Political stability and absence of violence / terrorism", in which Andorra moves practically between 95 and 100, and Spain hardly ever reaches 50.